As part of your personal brand communications plan for executive job search, you need to build social proof.

 - Carefully crafted reviews support your subject matter expertise and thought leadership.

-- Reading the right books can only improve your breadth of knowledge, and possibly strengthen your skill set.
+- Reading the right books will improve your breadth of knowledge, and possibly strengthen your skill set.

 To write the best reviews and leverage the power of this strategy: